 What Is The Future For WiFi In Schools?

-Unfortunately, at this rate, it doesn’t appear that WiFi in schools will be going anywhere anytime soon.
+Although some authorities are taking action, unfortunately, at this rate, it doesn’t appear that WiFi in schools will be going anywhere anytime soon.
 Even with all the scientific studies showing how harmful these signals can be for human health (especially children), WiFi use is expanding.

 The EMF radiation on which WiFi depends–from sources including routers, mobile phones, and baby monitors—is orders of magnitude stronger than the natural amount of radiation life on earth evolved alongside for millions of years.

 Children are so vulnerable to WiFi because their nervous systems are still developing.
 They have thinner skulls, so their brains absorb more of the radiation, increasing the risk of cancer and brain tumors.

 The good news is that, as time goes on, more and more schools and districts are beginning to realize the harmful effects WiFi in schools can have on children and teens.

-Protecting Our Future: Best Practices For Schools
+Protecting Our Future: Best Practices for Schools

 The best practice to keep our children safe is to take the appropriate measures to reduce exposure.